Farmaan02/CivicSense/PR_DESCRIPTION.md

-# Full End-to-End Fix and Hardening Pass for CivicSense
+# Full End-to-End Fix and Hardening Pass for CivicPulse

 ## Summary

-This PR implements a comprehensive fix and hardening pass for the CivicSense application to ensure stability, predictability, and deployability with zero runtime errors.
+This PR implements a comprehensive fix and hardening pass for the CivicPulse application to ensure stability, predictability, and deployability with zero runtime errors.

 ## Changes Included